 You might think that applying your concealer and foundation in thick layers is the best way to keep oiliness at bay, but actually the opposite is true.
 Thick layers of makeup make skin look cakey and unnatural and are less likely to last as long on your skin.
 Instead, apply makeup in thin, sheer layers, using a damp By BEAUTY BAY Makeup Sponge in gentle blotting motions to press the products into your skin rather than wiping them across it.

 Use mattifying formulas

 It goes without saying that mattifying makeup will be your best friend if you’re an oily-skinned gal/guy.
 From foundations to setting powders, these formulas are specifically made without oil and usually contain ingredients designed to counteract and absorb excess oil.
-These are the best foundations for oily skin.

 Choose powders over creams